TAS-102 and Oxaliplatin for the Treatment of Refractory Stage IV Colon Cancer

 |The safety and scientific validity of this study is the responsibility of the study sponsor and investigators.
 Listing a study does not mean it has been evaluated by the U.S. Federal Government.
+Know the risks and potential benefits of clinical studies and talk to your health care provider before participating.
 Read our disclaimer for details.|

 |ClinicalTrials.gov Identifier: NCT04294264|

 First Posted : March 4, 2020

 Last Update Posted : September 25, 2020

 |Condition or disease||Intervention/treatment||Phase|

 |Metastatic Colorectal Carcinoma Recurrent Colon Carcinoma Refractory Colorectal Carcinoma Stage IV Colon Cancer AJCC v7 Stage IVA Colon Cancer AJCC v7 Stage IVB Colon Cancer AJCC v7||Drug: Oxaliplatin Drug: Trifluridine and Tipiracil Hydrochloride||Phase 2|

 I. Progression free survival (PFS).
 II.
 Overall survival (OS).
 III.
 Disease control rate (DCR).
 IV.
 Duration of response.
 V. Safety and tolerability.

 Patients receive trifluridine and tipiracil hydrochloride (TAS-102) orally (PO) twice daily (BID) on days 1-5 and oxaliplatin intravenously (IV) over 2 hours on day 1.
 Cycles repeat every 14 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up at 28 days.